-Telling someone you appreciate them or even opening a door for someone can do wonders for your health
+Telling someone you appreciate them or even opening the door for them can do wonders for your health

 Checking up on someone, opening the door for the person behind you or buying a gift for a friend—these will do wonders for your health and well-being, a study published by Psychological Bulletin claims.

 The researchers backed their claim by looking into a meta-analysis of 201 studies on prosocial behavior and how it affects your overall quality of life.
-They found that there is a link between random acts of kindness and your overall well-being merely because making others happy affects your overall mood and behavior as well.
+They found that there is a link between random acts of kindness and your overall well-being merely because making others happy affects your overall mood and behavior.

-So if you want an extra boost to your health, it’s simple—do something nice and be kind to the ones around you.
+So if you want an extra boost to your health, it’s simple—do something nice and be kind to others.
 Not only will it go a long way for the receiver, it will also have a positive effect on your mental and physical health.
-As lead study author Bryant Hui, Ph.D. says: “We want to advocate for prosocial behavior, which, we strongly believe, is a universal virtue, and part of the shared culture of humankind.”
+As lead study author Bryant Hui, Ph.D. says, “We want to advocate for prosocial behavior, which, we strongly believe, is a universal virtue, and part of the shared culture of humankind.”